Our Top Picks

 02 of 08

-This includes a 70 ounce seal and store juice jug, so you don’t need to transfer the juice to another container, and it has a froth separator to keep the juice foam-free.
+This product also has a 70-ounce seal-and-store juice jug, so you don’t need to transfer the juice to another container, plus a froth separator to keep the juice foam-free.
 The proprietary elevated juice system sends the juice flowing upward so you can make the full 70 ounces of juice without stopping while the pulp container holds 3.6 quarts.
 The juice nozzle is removable for easy cleaning, and a cleaning brush is included.

 03 of 08

-Small and affordable, the Compact Juice Fountain from Breville is a centrifugal juicer.
+Small and affordable, this centrifugal juicer from Breville is a great value pick.
 It has a large feed tube that can handle a whole apple, so you won’t need to cut your fruits and vegetables into small pieces before juicing.
-While it’s small, it’s powerful.
-You might not even need to use the included pusher, except to cover the top to keep the juice from splattering out of the top.
-If you’re a fan of green juices, keep in mind that this model doesn’t do as well with leafy greens as some other models.
+It's also very powerful for its size.
+Our tester agreed: "Our juice was perfectly smooth, pulp-free, and yes, delicious," she said.
+You might not even need to use the included pusher, except to cover the top to keep the juice from splattering out.

 04 of 08